 Photos are taking from a fixed point with either a DSLR or a drone.
 The camera is rotated and depending on the situation, tens or hundreds of images are captured from different angles.
 These images are then edited (in RAW) and exported to JPEGs.

-When shooting with a DSLR, some special equipment is used to take the photos from a higher point than handheld.
-When using a drone, you can get some stunning shots and perspectives, but you don't get the entire sky.
+When shooting with a DSLR, a crane-like device to achieve a higher viewpoint than would be possible by shooting handheld.
+When using a drone, you can get some stunning shots and perspectives, but you never the entire sky as the drone can't shoot above its horizon line, only below it.
 More on this at a later stage.

 This is where my work actually starts.